How to become a freelancer or self-employed in Singapore

 |UOB Bank (receiving bank)||S$10 + fees of overseas remitting bank|

 To save on these fees and surcharges, consider using a Transferwise borderless account, which holds money in up to 27 currencies with more constantly being added.
 It lets you send and receive money easily, and saves up to 5% compared to banks or PayPal.
-You can also exchange currencies at the real exchange rate, the same one you find on a simple Google search.
+You can exchange currencies at the real exchange rate, the same one you find on a simple Google search.
+You can also create and send your invoices by using our downloadable free invoice templates, and use an independent contractor agreement template to make your work official.

 Income from freelance work is taxable in Singapore, and the rates depend on the status of your tax residency.
 If you’ve stayed and worked for 183 days or more in the previous year, you’ll be treated as a tax resident and have to pay tax based on a progressive tax rate of between 2% to 22%, depending on income.